anitakumarijena/M1_March2022/0_Certificates/README.md

 # Certificates
-- 1.Sololearn
-- 2.NDG Linux
+- Sololearn Certificate for Basics of C Programming.
+- Cisco NDG to Understand Linux OS and Command Line Interface.
-- 3.First add on Github
+- Github Learning to understand the github usage.
-- 4.Getting started with git